devsoc-unsw/devsoc-mail/README.md

 - A _good_ password has between 8 and 12 characters, inclusive.
 - A _great_ password has 12 or more characters and at least two numbers.

 > 🤭 Aside: This is not genuine password advice.
-I am not to be held liable for an account compromising that happens if you do follow this advice.
+I am not liable for any account compromising that happens if you do follow this advice.

 To display this information, I can update my `RegisterPage` to look something like this.